• Skip to primary navigation

 While the potatoes make the meal more satisfying and filling, the vegetables and meat used in the dish allow you to enjoy a rounded meal.

-Shakshuka and shepherd's pie are an excellent combination because their flavors complement each other.
+Shakshuka and shepherd's pie are an excellent combination because their flavors complement each other - see cottage pie side ideas for hearty meals for more pairings.

-Try making them this time for a hearty dinner.
+Try making them this time for a filling dinner.

 6. Pickled Beet Hummus